Connect with others who understand.

 Take Care of Yourself

 If you faint or black out regularly — whether or not an underlying condition is involved — taking time for self-care can help you avoid the worst of these episodes.
 Make sure you eat and drink enough and that you don’t get overheated when it’s warm outside.
-Since these are all common causes of fainting, caring for yourself well may help you avoid these episodes.
+Since these are all common causes of fainting, caring for yourself may help you avoid these episodes.

 Know What To Do When You Feel Faint